Where to Go White Water Rafting in New Zealand

 6. The Mohaka River

 Somewhere between Napier and Taupo on the Thermal Explorer Highway is the Mohaka River with deep gorges and challenging rapids.
 Offering different full-day adventures, Mohaka Rafting takes you on river journeys through fossilised canyons and often the chance to spot some wildlife along the way.
 Mohaka Rafting opens for spring, summer and autumn.
+Find out more about Mohaka Rafting on Viator and Tripadvisor.

 Location: Hawke’s Bay, North Island